Previous Names: Bedford Lunatic Asylum, Ampthill Road Asylum

 “A lunatic, or rather an idiot the man is named Charles Rendell, about 35 years of age, he has through life been very harmless and every day goes to work, if his earnings are not sufficient for his maintenance, the parish makes up the deficiency such a man does not appear to me to be a fit object for your asylum“

 A clerk from the parish of Copel wrote:

-“this is to inform you the one person menched in the former letter will not come hur freinds don’t chuseit nor the parish don’t think proper.
+“This is to inform you the one person menched in the former letter will not come hur friends don’t chuseit nor the parish don’t think proper.
 From the parish of Copel so no moore.
-Sir your umbel servant” (sic).
+Sir your umbel servant (sic).“

 By the 1820’s facilities to generate produce on site had been added, and the asylum was now able to produce its own beef, milk, vegetables, butter and beer, mostly employing the male patients for such tasks, while female patients worked on the sewing and washing.
 In 1825, heating was finally added to the ground floor wards, and the airing courts were extended.
 Mounds of earth were piled and flattened level in the centre of each courtyard in a square in order to provide a staggered effect allowing the patients to see over the high walls to the world beyond while also maintaining the original height of the boundary walls.
 A swing and a blackboard with chalk were also provided to offer some meagre, if rather childish, amusement.